 The Business Identifier Code (BIC) is the primary identifier used within payments processing and the related financial messaging to identify parties to payments transactions, In February 2018, GLEIF announced a mapping program for the first monthly open source Business Identifier Code (BIC)-to-LEI relationship file.
 The file is built upon a mapping process established by SWIFT and certified by GLEIF which matches BICs assigned to an organization to its LEI.
 With the launch of the open source BIC-to-LEI relationship files, GLEIF and SWIFT pioneered a cooperation model that, for the first time, enabled market participants to link and cross-reference key entity identifiers free of charge.
+The link between the identities of parties responsible for executing payments transactions then can be made to the identities of the parties legally responsible for the payment transactions if the parties have registered for LEIs.

 The LEI also could be added to ISO 20022 financial messages and carried along with the details of the payments transactions themselves.
-GLEIF recently responded to the Federal Reserve Board New Message Format for the Fedwire Funds Service Request for Comment proposing that the LEI could be added to the ISO 20022 payment messages being developed for this service as an identifier for each party that is legal entity.
+GLEIF previously responded to the Federal Reserve Board New Message Format for the Fedwire Funds Service Request for Comment proposing that the LEI could be added to the ISO 20022 payment messages being developed for this service as an identifier for each party that is legal entity.